ga-dc/wdi8/homework-policy.md

 - Turn in **something**.
 Turning in an incomplete assignment is **infinitely** better than turning in nothing at all.
 We can't get you the help you need unless we see what you're working on.
 That said...

-- Ultimately *you* decide what is the best investment of your time and energy.
+- (I'd suggest that we remove this bullet - seems to conflict with other items here and it might cause confusion.
+I'd prefer to stick to a rule and go with it.)
+Ultimately *you* decide what is the best investment of your time and energy.
 Historically, the most successful students have completed most or all of the assignments.
 However, if you're feeling overwhelmed, it may be a better investment of your time and energy to take a night off from homework.
 In fact, we may encourage you to do so.

 - **Late homework will not be accepted**.
-However, we're flexible and accommodating.
 If you have issues submitting homework please let us know.

 - You can track your homework completion rate in [Garnet](http://garnet.wdidc.org).